 – Tickets and Documents for return or onward travel

-Weather/Best Time to go to Kazakhstan
+Weather/Best Time to visit Kazakhstan

-If you will ask me, I would say summer is the perfect time to visit Kazakhstan.
+If you will ask me, I would say summer is the best time to visit Kazakhstan.
 The weather is warm and it’s perfect for outdoor activities.
 Summer lasts from the end of May until mid-September.
 If you want to experience the very cold winter in Kazakhstan, visit here in November until the end of April.
 But we are warning you of the strong cold air that can be up to -50 °C!

 You can also visit during the short and dynamic spring (from mid-April to end of May) and autumn which is also a short season in Kazakhstan (from end of September to beginning of November).
 But beware of the unstable weather during spring, you may experience changes in weather really quickly.